Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Unstable angina causes unexpected or unpredictable symptoms, commonly occurring at rest, and is a medical emergency.
-Angina is also considered unstable if resting and nitroglycerin doesn't relieve symptoms, It's also unstable if symptoms are worsening, occurring more often, or are lasting longer.
+Unstable angina causes unexpected or unpredictable symptoms, commonly when you are at rest.
+Unstable angina is a medical emergency.
+Angina is also considered unstable if resting and nitroglycerin don't ease symptoms.
+It is also unstable if symptoms are getting worse, happening more often, or lasting longer.
 These symptoms may mean you have a severe blockage or a spasm of a heart artery.
 Unstable angina is commonly a sign of an active heart attack.
 Remember the following tips:

 Stable angina symptoms should go away with rest or medicine.
 If they don’t go away, call 911!

 If you have shortness of breath, cold sweat, nausea, or lightheadedness, call 911!

 For angina that shows up for the first time, there is only one response: Call 911!
 You should never diagnose angina by yourself.
 If these symptoms are new, or worse than usual, call 911!

-If you have symptoms that you can’t explain, call 911 right away.
-Do not drive yourself to the emergency room.
+If you have symptoms that you can’t explain, call 911right away.
+Don't drive yourself to the emergency room.
 The following are warning signs of a possible heart attack:

 Chest discomfort.
 Most heart attacks involve discomfort in the center of the chest that lasts more than a few minutes, or that goes away and comes back.
 It can feel like uncomfortable pressure, squeezing, fullness, or pain.